 This Guideline shall apply to all life insurers with:

-A. Asset Intensive Reinsurance Transactions ceded to entities that are not required to submit a VM-30 memorandum to US state regulators in transactions established 1/1/2016 or later (perhaps 1/1/2020 or later for non-Associated Party transactions) that meet any of the criteria determined by counterparty in subsections i through iv below:
+A. Asset Intensive Reinsurance Transactions ceded to entities that are not required to submit a VM-30 memorandum to US state regulators in transactions established 1/1/2016 or later and 1/1/2020 or later for certain other [non-affiliated or gray area] transactions that meet any of the criteria determined by counterparty in subsections i through iv below:

 i.
 In excess of $5 billion of reserve credit or modified coinsurance reserve